Plumsail/forms-docs/Public/microsoft-flow.rst

-Handling data in Microsoft Flow
+Handling data in MS Power Automate (MS Flow)
 ==================================================

 .. contents:: Contents:
  :local:
  :depth: 1

-About Microsoft Flow
+About Power Automate
 -------------------------------------------------------------
 |Flow| allows you to integrate various apps and services by creating
 automatic workflows between them to collect data, synchronize files, receive notifications and much more.

 .. |Flow| raw:: html

-   <a href="https://flow.microsoft.com/en-us/" target="_blank">Microsoft Flow</a>
+   <a href="https://flow.microsoft.com/en-us/" target="_blank">MS Power Automate (MS Flow)</a>

-Plumsail Forms can be utilized with Microsoft Flow in a variety of ways.
+Plumsail Forms can be utilized with Power Automate in a variety of ways.
-All the data submitted with Plumsail Forms goes through Microsoft Flow and only you can decide what to do with it.
-You can email clients' requests from your site to your Helpdesk, you can create or update SharePoint items from outside SharePoint and practically anything else you can think of.
+Data submitted with Plumsail Forms can go through flows and only you decide what to do with it: you can email clients' requests from your site to your Helpdesk, you can create or update SharePoint items from outside SharePoint or do practically anything else you can think of.

-Additionally, SharePoint forms can also be handled by Microsoft Flow upon submission, allowing you more freedom than regular Workflows ever could.
+Additionally, SharePoint forms can also be handled by flows upon submission, allowing you more freedom than regular Workflows ever could.

 .. note:: The amount of data that can be handled by Plumsail Forms connector depends on your current plan of Plumsail Forms subscription.

 .. _creating-flow:

-Creating Flow
+Creating flow
 -------------------------------------------------------------

 Go to My Flows and click *Create from blank*: